The Devolution Priority Programme (DPP)

 How are the mayoralties being established?

-Under provisions in the English Devolution and Community Empowerment Bill, the secretary of state will have the power to direct areas to become strategic authorities.
-72 Ministry of Housing, Communities and Local Government, English Devolution White Paper: Power and partnership: Foundations for growth, GOV.UK, 2025, https://assets.publishing.service.gov.uk/ media/67ade9866e6c8d18118acd58/English_Devolution_White_Paper_Web_Accessible.pdf Until the bill becomes law, new mayoralties will be created using existing legislation, which requires the consent of all upper-tier councils within the regions in question.
+Under provisions in the English Devolution and Community Empowerment Bill as introduced to Parliament, the secretary of state will have the power to direct areas to become strategic authorities.
+72 Ministry of Housing, Communities and Local Government, English Devolution White Paper: Power and partnership: Foundations for growth, GOV.UK, 2025, https://assets.publishing.service.gov.uk/ media/67ade9866e6c8d18118acd58/English_Devolution_White_Paper_Web_Accessible.pdf Until these provisions take effect, new mayoralties will be created using existing legislation, which requires the consent of all upper-tier councils within the regions in question.
 73 Local Democracy, Economic Development and Construction Act 2009 Levelling-up and Regeneration Act 2023

 In two of the DPP areas – Cumbria, and Cheshire and Warrington – there is already a single tier of unitary local government.
 In these two cases, the unitary authorities will jointly form a mayoral combined authority (MCA).